The Essential Guide To The Things To Do In Panama

 Where to sleep and eat in Las Lajas

-I tried to stay at Hospedaje Ecologico Nahual but it was a little too “ecologic” for me – I left the same night I arrived – not before having an epic argument with the manager – because I found a cockroach in my bed and I don’t really appreciate cockroaches as roommates.
-I thus went to stay right next door.
-There are some good resorts listed online, and a few cheaper places which can be found there.
-My advice is to travel early and get there when there is still light, so that it is easier to get a good room as it is harder to find places after dark.
+When I visited Las Lajas, I tried to stay at Hospedaje Ecologico Nahual but it was a little too “ecologic” for me – I left the same night I arrived because I didn’t enjoy the company of cockroaches.
+I thus went to stay at the much better Naturalmente Boutique Bungalows.
+My advice to those who don’t want to make reservations is to travel early and get there when there is still light, so that it is easier to get a good room as it is harder to find places after dark.

 Fresh seafood is available in the various small eateries along the beach.
 There are also some upper scale restaurants.